Koreas open 1st liaison office for better communication | New Country 923

 During the previous meetings with Moon and a separate historic summit with President Donald Trump, Kim has expressed his vague commitment to complete denuclearization of the peninsula.
 He’s also dismantled his nuclear and rocket-engine testing sites.
 But nuclear diplomacy was later stalemated as U.S. officials demanded Kim take more significant steps before receiving concessions like a joint declaration to end the Korean War.

-Moon is to fly to Pyongyang next Tuesday for a three-day trip that he says will focus on facilitating talks between the United States and North Korea and finding ways to ease a military standoff along the Koreas’ heavily fortified border.
+Moon is to fly to Pyongyang next Tuesday for a three-day trip.
+Moon said he will focus on facilitating talks between the United States and North Korea and finding ways to ease a military standoff along the Koreas’ heavily fortified border.